RishiAlluri4/227B_ur_moms_a_bit/README.md

 The repository for Stanford's CS227B General Game Playing class team ur_moms_a_bit.
 The bot is able to play a variety of games utilizing different strategies.

 ## Getting Started

-How to download and get started - TODO
+# Downloading the player
+    Download any bot's .html file included in the assigment folders.
+# Uploading player to gamemaster
+    TODO

 ## Players Implemented